DanPearce/CI_PP3_Battleships/README.md

 4. As a user, I want to be notified of any input errors throughout the entire game.
 5. As a user, I want to have the option to play the game again without having to re-load the game.
 6. As a user, I want to be notified if I have won or lost.
-7. As a user, I want play a different game each time against the computer.
+7. As a user, I want to play a different game each time against the computer.

 ### Owner
-8. As an owner, I want to provide the user with an colourful and interactive game that they can play.
+8. As an owner, I want to provide the user with a colourful and interactive game that they can play.
 9. As an owner, I want to provide the user with easy to navigate menu and prompts throughout the game.
 10. As an owner, I want to provide the user with visual feedback throughout the game.
 11. As an owner, I want to provide the user with a different experience each time they play the game.